 Compared to the other fabrics, and in particular to that of Fluire, which is made from a very thick and rustic cotton outfit, this one has completely different characteristics; it is part of an old linen sheet, very smooth, almost impalpable.
 As delicate as it tries to be, when the needle goes through it creates holes that look like chasms.
 In spite of this, the tangle of threads seems to hold the fabric together, a little at the least, strengthening and piercing it at the same time.

-I love feeling under my fingers this semitransparent veil woven with strong, fragile and tenacious threads.
-Whenever the pencil becomes too intrusive and prevents me from following the drawing properly I am forced to wash it away, and I am always afraid that the passage in the washing machine will completely undo it given the edges, already heavily frayed.
+I love to feel under my fingers this semi-transparent veil woven of strong threads, fragile and tenacious at the same time.
+Every time the pencil becomes too intrusive and prevents me from following the design properly, I’m forced to wash it off, and I’m always afraid that the passage in the washing machine will completely unravel it, given the edges, already heavily frayed.

 All fabrics, after washing and exposure to the sun on my terrace – strictly suspended from a hemp rope with wooden clips – become stiffer, and almost take on the consistency of paper, which as a good graphic designer I obviously love.
 Then, as I handle them, they become softer and softer, and more and more difficult to embroider.